tier4/scenario_simulator_v2/docs/etc/HowToContribute.md

 Thank you for your interest in improving scenario_simulator_v2.
 This contributor guidelines will help you get started.

-If you have any questions, please feel free to contact the [maintainers](ContactUs.md).
+If you have any questions, please feel free to make GitHub issues for asking your question.

 ## Before you get started